hari161008/Everlasting-Android-Tweak/README.md

 Everyone's Ratings: [Click Here](https://docs.google.com/spreadsheets/d/1s18HvfSKTFTIWTc6WDoBoE5SHFmLXdLcUmMdtx_Q1UY/edit?resourcekey=&gid=679995764#gid=679995764)
 <br>

-If you want to write a Review, you must install the app > app's settings > Rate and Review
+If you would like to write a Review, you must install the app, then go to App's settings > Rate and Review

 <br>